 Port Harcourt, Nigeria: Covered in a black layer of soot

-Since November 2016, Rafael has noticed a radical change in air quality in Port Harcourt, Nigeria.
-Every morning, he can “see, feel and smell” the pollution in the air.
+One day, Rafael noticed a radical change in air quality in Port Harcourt, Nigeria.
+Every morning, he could “see, feel and smell” the pollution in the air.

 For several months, the city went through a hazardous phase of air pollution which covered all surfaces in soot.1 During this “soot-storm,” many of Port Harcourt’s 3 million citizens took social media by storm, sharing pictures and videos of the black layer covering clothes, cars, and skin.